Augusto Fernández (motorcyclist): Marc VDS Racing Team (2020–2021)

 For the 2020 season, Fernández was given the seat of the outgoing Álex Márquez at Marc VDS Racing, partnering Sam Lowes.
 It would be a bit of a down year for him, failing to stand on the podium during the season, his highest finish being a 4th place in France.
 He ended the season 13th in the standings, with 71 points.

 The 2021 Moto2 World Championship would see Fernández bounce back, despite starting the year poorly, including four retirements in the first eight races of the season.
 He finished 3rd in Assen, Spielberg, Austria, and Aragón, 2nd in Rimini, and then 3rd again in the season closer in Valencia, making it six podiums in the last ten races for Fernández.
 He finished 5th in the standings with 174 points.

 Red Bull KTM Ajo (2022)

-He was signed by the Red Bull KTM Ajo for the 2022 season.
+Fernández was signed by Red Bull KTM Ajo for the 2022 season.
+In 2022, Fernandez won four races, on his way to winning the 2022 Moto2 World Championship, beating Ai Ogura to the title.

 MotoGP World Championship

-Tech3 GasGas Factory Racing (from 2023)
+Red Bull GasGas Tech3 (2023–2024)

-Fernández will graduate to MotoGP for the 2023 season and race for Tech3 GasGas Factory Racing, alongside Pol Espargaró.
+Fernández graduated to the MotoGP class during the 2023 season, riding for GasGas Factory Racing Tech3, alongside Pol Espargaró.
+At the French Grand Prix, Fernández recorded his best finish of the season, taking 4th after qualifying 12th, his highest grid position in the premier class.

+For 2024 season, Fernández was partnered with Pedro Acosta with the renamed Red Bull GasGas Tech3.
+He managed to score a total of 27 points and finished 20th in the championship standings.

+Yamaha Test Rider (2025 onwards)

+After not being retained by KTM for 2025, Fernández announced in an interview with MotoGP.com that he will be a Yamaha test rider.
+Interestingly, he announced this before an official announcement was made by Yamaha.